lethiandev/godot-cpp-cmake/README.md

 ## Prerequisite

-You need [CMake](https://cmake.org/) generator at least 3.10 version and [Android SDK](https://developer.android.com/studio) with NDK bundle.
+You need [CMake](https://cmake.org/) generator at least 3.10 version, [Python](https://www.python.org/) for GDNative C++ bindings generator and [Android SDK](https://developer.android.com/studio) with NDK bundle.
 Optionally you can use [Ninja build system](https://ninja-build.org/), my personal choice, but these CMake scripts should work with any build system.

 ## Compiling